davidcostadev/fastexpress/README.md

 On root of your project

-- `fastexpress resource [resourceName] --attributes name:string check:boolean age:number`
+- `fastexpress resource [resourceName] --attributes title:string check:boolean birthday:date`
 - `npm run sequelize db:migrate`
 - `npm run sequelize db:seed:all` # __(optional)__

+### Attributes

+- string
+- number or integer
+- text
+- boolean
+- date or datetime

 After that, you just need import and add the resource on Router.
 Like this on **src/routers.js** file: